liamsmith3194/otter-hockey/README.md

 - Viewing the site on my mobile, the navigation bar appears to be transparent and therefore on a scroll the content container is viewable over the nav.
     - This doesn't occur using the Google Chrome developer tool.
+- When viewing the site on Heroku the products are displayed in a different order to development.

 ## Issues